 - Having sex (vaginal, anal, or oral) with an infected person

-- Sharing razors, toothbrushes, or nail clippers with someone who is infected
+- Sharing razors, toothbrushes, and nail clippers with someone who is infected

-- Sharing needles to inject drugs with an infected person
+- Sharing needles to inject drugs, glucose monitors with an infected person

-- Using non-sterile needles or equipment for tattooing, ear piercing, or acupuncture
+- Using non-sterile needles or equipment to do tattooing, ear piercing, or acupuncture

 What are the symptoms of Hepatitis B?

 People infected with Hepatitis B don’t always have symptoms.
 It can take 6 weeks to 6 months after you’re exposed to Hepatitis B virus for symptoms to appear.
 Most people have symptoms about 3 months after exposure.
 Some people have no symptoms.